-According to Art Critic Boris Groys, art has its own power in the world, and is as much a force in the power play of global politics today as it once was in the arena of cold war politics.
+I'm with Art Critic Boris Groys who maintains that art has its own power in the world, and is as much a force in the power play of global politics today as it once was in the arena of cold war politics.

 "All creative activism, if it works well, is a work of art, the same way that every good work of art, if it concerns itself with reality and politics, is a form of activism."
 Ai Wei Wei

 Despite violence being the fashionable solution to conflict situations, it is no silver bullet.

 Aluminium and sterling silver mounted on acrylic painted canvas.